seven6306/Python/README.md

 2. Click Launch agent from browser button, will download the **slave-agent.jnlp**
 3. Run slave-agent.jnlp to connect the master server.
 4. Permanently accept the application access.
-5. When status changed to connected, Jenkins agent was done!
+5. When status changed to connected, Enjoy it!

 #### Working Space
 D:\Jenkins\workspace